CloudVPS/opticon/README.md

 ------------------------------------------------------------------
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `--opticon-token` flag is used to bypass KeyStone authentication and use the
-admin API.
-The tool will spit out the UUID for the newly created tenant, as well
+The tool will spit out the UUID for the newly created tenant, as well as the
-as the tenant AES256 key to be used in the configuration of this tenant’s
+tenant AES256 key to be used in the configuration of this tenant’s
 *opticon-agent* instances.

 If you want to create a tenant with a predefined UUID, you can use the